huggingface/blog/amused.md

 ![inpainting_grid_amused.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/amused/inpainting_grid_amused.png)

 aMUSEd is the first non-diffusion system within `diffusers`.
+Its iterative scheduling approach for predicting the masked patches made it a good candidate for `diffusers`.
 We are excited to see how the community leverages it.

 We encourage you to check out the technical report to learn about all the tasks we explored with aMUSEd.